Can you drive in Greece with a foreign license?

 What if your license can’t be exchanged?

-If your foreign license is from a country that does not have an exchange agreement with Greece, you will need to apply for a Greek license as if you were a new driver.
+If your foreign license is from a country without an exchange agreement with Greece, you will need to apply for a Greek license as if you were a new driver.
 This means passing both the theory and practical driving tests in Greece.
-Your foreign license may allow you to drive for a limited period (usually 6), but after that, you must hold a Greek license to drive legally.
+Your foreign license may allow you to drive for a limited period (usually 6 months), but after that, you must hold a Greek license to drive legally.

 Benefits of holding a Greek driving license